dafftildawn/TwitchAPI/README.md

 Once you this code has been  run you can begin making requests

-Test that you setup the package correctly by running this code
+Test that you set up the package correctly by running this code

 ```{r, eval = FALSE}
 #pulls information on top 15 streams currently live and in english